Auctioning with Strategically Reticent Bidders: The

-We first introduce the \emm{}, which is a natural generalization of mechanism intended for \oldmodel{}.
-As shown in the Meta Mechanism \ref{al:expected-meta}, it essentially uses the expected bidder value to determine the allocation and payment according to the input mechanism $M$.
+We first introduce the \emm{}, which is a natural generalization of mechanisms intended for \oldmodel{}.
+As shown in the Meta Mechanism \ref{al:expected-meta}, it essentially uses the expected bidder value to determine the allocation and payment according to the input mechanism $\M$.
+The expected value distribution $F^{\s}$ captures the cumulative probability of the expected value under the signal profile $\s$, and we will see its usage in a concrete example in Section \ref{sec:expected-myerson}.

-For the \emm{}, we assume $M$ is feasible in the simplex of $\Theta$.
-In another word, the allocation and payment functions are well defined for the value at expectation in addition to the value at each realization of information state.
-Moreover, the IC and IR constraint\footnote{Note that the dominant-strategy IC and ex-post IC are equivalent here, since in our model the value of each bidder is independent of other bidders' type.
-Thus, in this paper, we will simply use IC to refer to the equivalent condition about input mechanism $M$. } of $M$ is satisfied for any value in the simplex, i.e., for any $\s \in \Delta_{\Theta}$, for any $t_i, b_i\in T_i$,
+For the \emm{}, we assume the base mechanism $\M$ is feasible for any value profile $\v \in \{\v(\bids, \s): \bids\in T, \s \in \Delta(\Theta) \}$ --- most mechanisms are indeed designed to work with any given value profiles.
+This ensures the allocation and payment functions of $\M$ to be well defined for the expected value profile under any reported type and signal profile.
+Moreover, the IC and IR constraints of $\M$ are satisfied, for any bidder $i\in [n]$,~\footnote{Note that the dominant-strategy IC and ex-post IC are equivalent here, since the value of each bidder in our model is independent of other bidders' types.
+Thus, in this paper, we will simply use IC to refer to the equivalent condition about the base mechanism $\M$.}

-Such assumption is natural and ubiquitous, as most mechanisms are designed for a continuous region of values.
-Our next result provides a blackbox reduction from \infoIC{} and IR mechanism for \newmodel{} to IC and IR mechanism $M$ for \oldmodel{}, so long as $M$ satisfies certain convexity property.
+Our next result provides a black-box reduction from \infoIC{} and IR mechanism for \newmodel{} to IC and IR mechanism $\M$ for \oldmodel{}, as long as $\M$ satisfies the following condition.